Links

 Decompresses datasentinel-platform.tar.gz to install all components

-Creates entries in bash_profile and crontab
+Creates entries in bash_profile

 Deploys services for automatic restart